bhky/targetran/README.md

     .map(affine_transform, num_parallel_calls=auto_tune) \
     .map(TFResize((256, 256)), num_parallel_calls=auto_tune)

-# In the `map` call, parameter `num_parallel_calls` can be set to,
+# In the Dataset `map` call, the parameter `num_parallel_calls` can be set to,
 # e.g., tf.data.AUTOTUNE, for better performance.
-# See the docs for TensorFlow Dataset.
+See docs for TensorFlow Dataset.
 ```